 If you love twice baked potatoes you're going to absolutely love this twice baked mashed potatoes recipe.

-And that's because as good as twice baked potatoes are, they can be a bit of a pain to make.
-You have to bake the potatoes, then scoop them out, mix in all the toppings, stuff them back in, and bake again.
+That's because as good as twice baked potatoes are, they can be a bit of a pain to make.
+You have to bake the potatoes, scoop them out, mix in all the toppings, then stuff them back in and bake again.

-It's a lot of work for something that takes a few bites to finish!
-And when you're serving a crowd, you're pretty much spending the whole day just working on an appetizer - and that's a hard pass for me.
+Yeah, it's a lot of work for something that takes just a few bites to finish!
+And when you're serving a crowd, you're pretty much spending the whole day just working on an appetizer - that's a hard pass for me.

-Speaking of Thanksgiving, if you do end up making this easy mashed potatoes recipe for it, I highly recommend serving them with this seafood stuffing, this brown gravy recipe, and this sweet potato cobbler.
+Speaking of Thanksgiving, if you do end up making this recipe for it, I highly recommend serving them with this seafood stuffing, this brown gravy recipe, and this sweet potato cobbler.
+Those are a few other staples at our house anyway.

-By the way, you can use all of these same ingredients to make my cheesy mashed potatoes or this twice baked potato casserole, so you might want to check that recipe out sometime as well.
+By the way, you can use almost all of these same ingredients to make my cheesy mashed potatoes or this twice baked potato casserole.
+So, if you end up with some extras you can put 'em to good use and make one of those recipes next!

-Now, let's dive into how to make loaded baked mashed potatoes!
+Anyway, now let's dive into how to make loaded baked mashed potatoes, shall we?!

 Step 1: Prepare The ingredients

-Before I begin, I prefer peeling my russet potatoes (or Yukon gold potatoes), but you can definitely leave the skins on if you like.
-I think it gives it that rustic, homey feel.
-Just make sure to give them a good scrub under running water.
+Before I begin, I prefer peeling my russet potatoes.
+With that said, you can definitely leave the skins on if you like your mashed potatoes to have that rustic, homey feel to 'em.
+Just make sure to give the potatoes a good scrub under running water if you do.

 Step 2: Cook the potatoes

 Now, place the potatoes in a large pot of salted water and bring everything to a boil.
-I recommend salting your water because it helps to season the potatoes as they cook.
+I recommend salting your water because it helps to infuse the potatoes with the salt as they cook.

-After it reaches a rolling boil, reduce the heat to low and let the potatoes simmer for about 25 minutes until they're fork-tender.
+After it reaches a rolling boil, you can reduce the heat of the burner to low and let the potatoes simmer for about 25 minutes - or until they're fork-tender.

-While the potatoes are cooking, you can shred the cheese, cook and crumble the bacon, and measure out everything else so it's ready to go.
+Also, to save yourself a little time, you can shred the cheese, cook and crumble the bacon, and measure out everything else while the potatoes are cooking so they're ready to go.

 Step 3: Mash the potatoes